 Also, ensure that the cray rur service is enabled.
-See Update cray_rur Worksheet on page 138.
+See Update cray_rur Worksheet on page 151.

-7.1.2 Update cray_auth Worksheet
+3.5.1.2 Update cray_auth Worksheet

-This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area.
+This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area (/var/adm/cray/release/p0 worksheet workarea).